millette/verra/readme.md

 The entry ```CATEGORY=[Default category key]``` is deprecated and replaced by FILEARMY_CATEGORY.

+#### Warning
+Don't put your .env file in the directory containing images you are watching.

 ## Now with update-notifier
 The cli now uses [update-notifier][] to let the user know about updates to this program.